microsoftgraph/msgraph-cds-workrides-sample/mobileapp/README.md

 }
 ```

-### Calling Graph
+### Calling Microsoft Graph
+To access Microsoft Graph you can either use Microsoft Graph REST API or

-The integration with the graph api have been implemented using [Microsoft Graph .NET Client Library](https://github.com/microsoftgraph/msgraph-sdk-dotnet).
+the client library.
+In WorkRides app we used [Microsoft Graph .NET Client Library](https://github.com/microsoftgraph/msgraph-sdk-dotnet).

-Some features included in the WorkRides applications have not been included into the sdk yet (ie: people api, getMailTips api).
-This use cases have been implemented using HttpClient and [NewtonSoft library](https://github.com/JamesNK/Newtonsoft.Json/).
+Some features included in the WorkRides applications have not been included into the sdk yet (ie: People API, getMailTips API).
+Hence we called the Microsoft Graph REST APIs using HttpClient and [NewtonSoft library](https://github.com/JamesNK/Newtonsoft.Json/).

-The key of the Graph usage was the *GraphClient* class singleton instance that provide a single point to the authenticated user token,.
-The authentication process is using a  DelegateAuthenticationProvider, as described in the [library overview](https://github.com/microsoftgraph/msgraph-sdk-dotnet/blob/dev/docs/overview.md):
+The *GraphClient* singleton class in the app is used to access the Microsoft Graph functionality.
+The authentication process is using DelegateAuthenticationProvider, as described in the [library overview](https://github.com/microsoftgraph/msgraph-sdk-dotnet/blob/dev/docs/overview.md):

 ```csharp
 Beta = new GraphServiceClient(